 From the previous example you could see, that the goal was exact.
 It addressed what you wanted to do and when you wanted it to happen.
 The more specific the goal the better (I didn’t address an exact time goal here, since running your first marathon it’s all about crossing the finish line first :).

 I like to keep three kinds of lists available.
 First, there is my goals list, which is divided between 1-3 year goals and 5 year goals.
-These goals give me much broader view of where I’m heading and they in turn help me to realize what steps to take on weekly and daily basis.
+These goals give me a much broader view of where I’m heading and they, in turn, help me to realize what steps to take on weekly and daily basis.